 First of all, pay attention to the distribution of slates along the bottom.
 It should not be too big, especially in the area near the transom intended for planning.
 Otherwise, an air bubble will be formed there.
 The closer the slates get to the transom, the better.

 Due to the presence of a keel, the boat has good controllability.
 It also can overcome the wave (the keel partially cuts it and diverts the water to the sides).
 Besides, the design of boats is more rigid, and the bottom has good hydrodynamics.
 As a result, boats are faster and allow the installation of more powerful motors than slate boats.

-Inflatable flooring is a unique fabric consisting of two parallel warps intertwined with threads of the same length with a minimal distance from each other.
-From the outside, the fabric is covered with a layer of PVC (or other material).
+Inflatable flooring is a unique fabric consisting of two parallel warps intertwined with threads of the same length at a minimal distance from each other.
+The fabric is covered with a layer of PVC (or other material) from the outside.
 Such flooring allows you to create sufficiently high pressure in it.

 What are the disadvantages?

 We noted the first – a higher price.
 Next, the rigidity of this structure is not ideal.
 The motor can be installed with more power than on a slate but less than on a boat with a hard deck.
 The load and weight distribution across the boat will significantly affect the performance.
 Often observed, albeit to a much lesser extent, is the formation of an air bubble underneath.

 There are also less apparent disadvantages, such as the thickness of the flooring being greater than the thickness of the plywood flooring.
 That means the inside headroom will be lower, and the distance from the bench to the flooring will be less.
 The bottom does not have a perfectly flat surface.
 There is a slight hump along the longitudinal axis of the base.